ravenawk/patsbytes/content/articles/ansible_collections.md

 localhost                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-So Ansible does indeed see the collections we have installed in that folder.
-To make it clears here is the current file structure of the folder we are in.
+To clarify where we are, here is the current file structure of the folder where we ran the playbook.

 ```bashsession
 $ tree -L 3